Cameron Highlands Attractions - Best Places To Visit In Cameron Highlands

 Early Morning Mossy Forest at Cameron Highlands – Photo by Travelswithsun

-22. Discover Cameron Highlands Waterfalls
+23. Discover Waterfalls

 A prominent part of Cameron Highlands’ beautiful, lush mountains are the waterfalls!